apache/flink/docs/content/docs/try-flink/datastream.md

 ## Prerequisites

-This walkthrough assumes that you have some familiarity with Java or Scala, but you should be able to follow along even if you are coming from a different programming language.
+This walkthrough assumes that you have some familiarity with Java, but you should be able to follow along even if you are coming from a different programming language.

 ### Running in an IDE